tombaker/mklists_old/README.md

 Maybe someday:
 * Event logging?
 * '--verify': Compare hash of data, before and after (really necessary?)
+  * Function expects to be called twice, using 'yield' in non-iterative way?
 * Add stringrule as Rule attribute so that error message can show what to edit
   * Maybe even with filename and line number? (really necessary?)